callum-lawson/Annuals/README.md

 * *popsize_timeseries*: Plot population sizes of seedlings and seeds through time.
 Only two versions, debatable whether to keep / update.
 * *queries_reproduction*: Subset and save census data to provide examples of potential problems for Venable to investigate
 * *site_germinant_distributions*: How does distributing germinants among discrete sites affect the among-site variance in the number of germinants?
+* *invasion_sims*: Iterated simulations of resident population dynamics and invasions by new strategies.
-* *invasion_functions_iterative*: Calculate ES alpha_G and beta_G by iteratively perturbing parameters and attempting re-invasion.
+* *invasion_functions*: Calculate ES alpha_G and beta_G by iteratively perturbing parameters and attempting re-invasion.
 * *ESS_explore*: Develop explanations for patterns in ESS germination results.